 - The scammer will offer you a “guaranteed” way to exit your membership.

-- You may be asked to pay an upfront fee to either rent your timeshare or sell your timeshare.
+- You may be asked to pay an upfront fee to either rent your vacation ownership or sell your vacation ownership.

 - Multiple calls and emails per day are not uncommon.